 Full admission requirements will be posted after all necessary university approvals.
 Below are the proposed prerequisite courses, pending approval.
 Details on equivalent prerequisite courses will be posted when all academic approvals have been granted.

-• Indigenous Studies – 3 credit (ex: INDG 107.3 or equivalent)
+• Indigenous Studies – 3 credit (ex: INDG 107.3 OR equivalent)

-• Basic Human Anatomy – 3 credit units (ex: CPPS 310.3, CPPS 221.3, or equivalent)
+• Basic Human Anatomy OR Neuroanatomy – 3 credit units (ex: CPPS 310.3, CPPS 221.3, PSY 242.3PSY 246.3OR equivalent)

-• Introductory Linguistics – 3 credit units (ex: LING 111.3 or equivalent)
+• Introductory Linguistics – 3 credit units (ex: LING 111.3 OR equivalent)

-• Introductory Phonetics – 3 credit units (ex: LING 242.3 or equivalent)
+• Introductory Phonetics – 3 credit units (ex: LING 242.3 OR equivalent)

-• General Psychology – 3 credit units (ex: PSY 121.3 or equivalent)
+• General Psychology – 3 credit units (ex: PSY 121.3 OR equivalent)

-• Statistics – 3 credit units (ex: STAT 245.3, STAT 246.3, PLSC 214.3 or equivalent)
+• Statistics – 3 credit units (ex: STAT 245.3, STAT 246.3, PLSC 214.3 OR equivalent)

 • Additional courses that are highly recommended, but not required: any course at any level in sociology, social science, neuroscience, research design, physiology, neuroanatomy, women and gender studies.